BrodaNoel/duix/README.md

 So, could you understand what happened there?
 Only 3 things on `duix`:
 1. Someone needs to set the default value
 2. Someone is gonna get the initial value, and also `subscribe` to the any change
-4. Someone is gonna `set` the new value every time it changes
+4. Someone is gonna `set` the new value every time it have to be changed.

 ## The Login Example
 1. The main file in the app define the initial value for the `user` object.